Aeroraven/Focalors/README.md

 | 87 | Scramble String | |  | Hard |

 ## Annotations
-- `T`: An accepted but time-consuming algogrithm
+- `T`: An accepted but time-consuming algorithm